juanmanuel96/flask-mongodb/docs/cli.md

 * --database, -d: Specify the database to add the collections, default is `main`
 * --help: Display help information

-#### history

-This command will go through the `shift_hisotry` collection of the database and print the datetime and collection name that was shifted.

-Options for this command:

-* --database, -d: Specify the database to see the shift history, default is `main`
-* --help: Display help information

 #### examine

-This command will compere a collection of the database current state, specifically the schema, with the collection model's schema.
+This command will compare a collection of the database current state, specifically the schema, with the model's schema.
 After the examination has been completed, the command will output detailing which collections of the current database will require shifting.
-The `examine` will look for new fields, field alterations (e.g. changing a StringField to an EnumField), and
+The `examine` will look for new fields, field alterations (e.g. changing a StringField to an EnumField), and removed fields.

 Options for this command: